dkessner/APCS_2023-24/docs/_sources/setup/installation_mac.md

 # Software installation - Mac

-__2022-23 students: I haven't verified these instructions this year yet.
-If you do this setup, please report back to me (either that it worked, or what the problem is).
-Thank you!__

 ## Install Homebrew

 The first step is to install Homebrew, which is a software package manager that